chilts/awssum/docs/amazon-sqs.md

 Operations
 ==========

-The Simple Queue Service is 80% implemented, and consists of the following operations:
+The Simple Queue Service is 100% implemented (as at 2011-10-23), and consists of the following operations:

+* addPermission(queueName, label, policies, callBack)
 * changeMessageVisibility(queueName, receiptHandle, visibilityTimeout, callBack)
 * createQueue(queueName, defaultVisibilityTimeout, callBack)
 * deleteMessage(queueName, receiptHandle, callBack)